PopnPrimp/popgym/_posts/2025-01-25-crown-heights-community-care-day.md

 ![Care Day workshop](/assets/CHCommunityDay.png)

-HIS WEEK!
+THIS WEEK!
 Crown Heights Care Collective and Crown Heights Mutual Aid are teaming up for a day of fun, food, creativity, and community childcare at Historic First Church on Saturday, January 25th.
 From 12-5pm:

 🧣 Pick up winter wardrobe essentials at the Free Store 🎨 Let your kids get creative with arts and crafts that invite them to build the village of their dreams